cypherstack/cs_wownero/README.md

 the [`cs_wownero_flutter_libs` package](https://pub.dev/packages/cs_wownero), and their dependencies.

 # About
 - A simplified Flutter/Dart Wownero wallet library.
+Fork of cs_monero
 - Depends on https://github.com/MrCyjaneK/monero_c/
 - Abstracts the wallet2 spaghetti.
 - Refactored and organized version of flutter_libmonero based on